Watch Out! UK Banks Warning of a Spike in Impersonation Fraud

 • Look out for slight variations in spellings in email addresses so at first glance it looks genuine.
 Spelling and grammar mistakes in the body text can also be a giveaway.

-For further help and support on business fraud contact the NEBRC, a business resilience centre set up to support organisations from online crime and fraud across the region via: www.nebrecentre.co.uk
+For further help and support on business fraud sign up for the NEBRC’s free core membership, the NEBRC is a business resilience centre set up to support organisations from online crime and fraud across the region.